SillyFreak/typst-scrutinize/examination/src/question.typ

 }

 /// Locates all questions in the document, which can then be used to create grading keys etc.
-/// The array of located `metadata` objects is used to call the provided function;
+/// The array of question metadata is used to call the provided function.
-/// note that this is different from @@current(), where only the metadata dictionary is returned!
-/// The reasoning is that the locations of different questions may be useful for further queries,
-/// whereas for the current question having access to that location is not that useful.
-/// Use `map(q => q.value)` to only access the dictionaries.
 ///
 /// If the optional `loc` is provided, that location is used and the function's result is returned directly;
 /// otherwise, the result will be converted to a `content` by the necessary call to `locate`.